Robert W. Scribner: Academic career

-Scribner held bachelor's and master's degrees from the University of Sydney.
-After writing his Ph.D. in 1970, he completed a study on the Reformation in Erfurt, published in Past & Present (University of London).
-His first teaching assignment followed at the Portsmouth Polytechnic.
+Scribner's first teaching assignment followed at the Portsmouth Polytechnic.
 From 1979 to 1981 he taught at King's College London.
-Subsequently, Scribner taught as a fellow at Clare College, where he became one of the founders of early modern research, along with Patrick Collinson and Peter Burke.
-In 1996, he was appointed to the Department of Religious History at Harvard University.
+Scribner taught as a fellow at Clare College, Cambridge between 1981 and 1996, where he became one of the founders of early modern research, along with Patrick Collinson and Peter Burke.
+His influence within the history faculty was recognised with his appointment to a readership in the social history of early modern Europe in 1993, having already been awarded a prestigious two-year research readership by the British Academy.
+In 1996, he was appointed to the Department of Religious History within Harvard University's Divinity School.
 His main focus was the German-speaking Reformation.
 For academic teaching he translated many sources about the Peasants' War in Germany into English, concluding with The German Peasants' War.
 A history in documents (Humanities Press International, 1991).